emmairwin/flipped_contribution/README.md

 # Flipped Repository

+For a full list of projects and volunteers, please visit the [Community Project Page]().

 # Projects

-Sign your project up as a validated proeject.
+To submit tasks to this repository please sign up your [project here]().

 # Volunteers

-Sign up as a volunteer to start building your reputation and credentials!
+()[Sign up as a community volunteer] to start building your reputation and credentials!

-# Issues

-Anyone can create an issue, anyone can pickup an issue.

 # Issues Triage